-FIGURE 2.-SUMMARY OF ANNUAL ACQUISITION ANALYSIS, PORTION OF OVERALL MOTOR FUEL CONSUMPTION
+FIGURE 2.-SUMMARY OF ANNUAL ACQUISITION ANALYSIS, PORTION OF OVERALL MOTOR FUEL CONSUMPTION [In Percent]

-Maximum potential acquisitions (percent) 50% of maximum potential acquisitions (percent) 25% of maximum potential acquisitions (percent) AFVs Required, Percentage of Total LDVs 3.7 75.22 1.8 75.22 0.9 75.22 Use) 2.8 1.4 0.7 Potential Consumption Percentage for Required AFVs (50% Alternative Fuel Use) 0.7 0.7 0.3 Potential Maximum Consumption Percentage for Required AFVs (10% Alternative Fuel Use) 0.3 0.1 0.1
+Maximum potential acquisitions 50% of maximum po- tential acquisi- tions 25% of maximum potential acquisitions AFVs Required, Percentage of Total LDVs 3.7 1.8 0.9 Portion of Total Motor Fuel Use Due to LDVs 75.22 Potential Maximum Consumption Percentage for Required AFVs (100% Alternative Fuel Use) 2.8 1.4 0.7 Potential Consumption Percentage for Required AFVs (50% Alternative Fuel Use) 1.4 0.7 0.3 Potential Maximum Consumption Percentage for Required AFVs (25% Alternative Fuel Use) 0.7 0.3 0.2 Potential Maximum Consumption Percentage for Required AFVs (10% Alternative Fuel Use) 0.3 0.1 0.1 rule as a way to determine the portion of overall motor fuel use replaced.
+This case then assumes that once the program reaches the maximum acquisition requirement (70 percent), and levels off, all relationships between the consumption of the required AFVs and the overall on-road fleet are relatively unchanged over time.
+It also explicitly assumes that the AFVs acquired under this potential rule use the same amount of fuel, on average, as all other light-duty vehicles in operation in the United States.